-- If your child has been marked absent, you will receive an attendance phone call.
-If the student did participate in distance learning for that day and was marked absent, please call and leave a message on the attendance line to correct this absence.
-(651–423–7534)
+- If your child has been marked absent unexcused, you will receive an automated attendance phone call.
+If the student did participate in school that day and was marked absent in error, please report that to us via the "Report an Absence" button below.

 School success and good attendance go hand in hand.
 Ensure your child succeeds in Rosemount-Apple Valley-Eagan Public Schools by helping them build a habit of good attendance early.
 Attendance Matters is an initiative in District 196 that takes a proactive approach to making sure students are in school every day.